wormhole-foundation/wormhole/aztec/contracts/DEPLOYMENT.md

 ### 11. Owner Functions

-After deployment, the contract owner can use these functions:
+After deployment, the following functions can be used:

 #### 11a.
 Check Current Owner
 ```bash